guillego/guillego.github.io/content/photography/frozen-nordhavn.md

 caption = ""
 +++

 It was one of those rare winter mornings in Copenhagen when the darkness finally surrenders—if only briefly—to something miraculous.
-Dawn arrived like spilled watercolors, all orange and pink light pouring through my apartment windows, and I couldn't help but smile upon opening my eyes – what a gift!.
+Dawn arrived like spilled watercolors, orange and pink light pouring through my apartment windows, and I couldn't help but smile upon opening my eyes—what a gift!

 I threw on some warm layers, fingers fumbling with excitement as I grabbed my camera.
 The bicycle ride to Nordhavn was a blur of condensed breath and squeaking tires on frost, my heart already knowing what awaited.
 There, where the city meets the sea, I found what I'd hoped for: that fleeting moment when the Danish winter, usually so gloomy and gray, opens like a crisp and colorful love letter to all who are up in the early, quiet hours of the morning.